arsic-kali/autohack/README.md

 **It is reccommended you run this tool as root.
 If you type `sudo ./autohack` this will result in a bug.
 Instead switch to your root user first.
 You can read more on the bug below and why autohack behaves this way.**

 Hope everyone enjoys the concept of this project.
 I plan to see how many people like and enjoy the script and I plan to develop it everyday and add new functionality.
-Please report any and all bugs/issues/ideas to the [Discussions](https://github.com/dxrk-kali/autohack/discussions) / [Issues](https://github.com/dxrk-kali/autohack/issues) board.
+Please report any and all bugs/issues/ideas to the [Discussions](https://github.com/dxrk-kali/autohack/discussions) / [Issues](https://github.com/arsic-kali/autohack/issues) board.

 Hack on!

-- dxrk
+- arsic

 ## Disclaimers